Officers (band): Overview

 In November 2011, ‘The Competition Winner’ was released as a free download on the NME website.
 In the supporting article, NME writer Rebecca Schiller said "To say that this song is completely soaking in dark, smoldering sex would be one hell of an understatement."
-Gary Numan is also quoted as saying "I’ve been waiting for something special like this to come along."

-Officers later collaborated with Numan on the track 'Petals' to raise awareness for the suicide prevention charity CALM (Campaign Against Living Miserably), for which Southall and Baker are official ambassadors.
+Officers later collaborated with Numan on the track "Petals" to raise awareness for the suicide prevention charity CALM (Campaign Against Living Miserably), for which Southall and Baker are official ambassadors.
 In an interview with The Huffington Post in 2013, Numan said working with Officers was "one of my all time favourite collaborations."
 Two music videos were made to support the release, and they were edited and co-directed by Jamie Baker, Stuart Semple, and Emmy award winning director Julian Jones.

-The Petals single included remixes by Jagz Kooner (Sabres of Paradise, Primal Scream, Oasis), Ade Fenton (Gary Numan), and Losers.
+The "Petals" single included remixes by Jagz Kooner (Sabres of Paradise, Primal Scream, Oasis), Ade Fenton (Gary Numan), and Losers.
 To support the release, Stuart Semple customized 100 7-inch EP sleeves, which included an exclusive DVD featuring behind-the-scenes footage from the Officers X Numan video shoot, as well as the broadcast and uncensored versions of the music video.

 Officers also joined Numan on his Machine Music (in May and June 2012) and The Dead Moon Falling (late 2012) tours.
 The Machine Music tour was documented by photographer Ed Fielding.

 Officers outside O2 Forum Kentish Town in 2012.
 Left to right: Paul Wilson, Matt Sladen, Jamie Baker, Jagz Kooner, Tim Holmes, Matt Southall, and Dan IV.
 Photo by Mike Scanlon.

 Officers remixed Gary Numan's song The Fall for his 2012 remix album, Dead Moon Falling.

 In 2012, 'Counting My Guns' was used during the FYODOR GOLAN catwalk show at London Fashion Week.

-In 2012, the songs 'Afraid Of Your Love' and 'All The Ghosts Away' were used in the Channel 4 documentary series Embarrassing Bodies, which featured XFM DJ Eddy Temple-Morris talking about his struggle with tinnitus.
-Southall and Baker can also be seen in the XFM studio during the segment.